starnight/simple-data-structure/README.md

 Have the code
 -------------

-You can have it from the Github: [https://github.com/starnight/simple-data-structure](https://github.com/starnight/simple-data-structure, "Simple Date Sturcture")
+You can have it from the GitHub: [https://github.com/starnight/simple-data-structure](https://github.com/starnight/simple-data-structure, "Simple Date Sturcture")

-Or, clone the source code from Github.
+Or, clone the source code from GitHub.

 ```
 git clone git://github.com/starnight/simple-data-structure.git